AB-CE/abce/doc/tutorial.rst

         use = {'electricity': 1, 'steam': 1}

     #.
 ADPlant will sell everything it produces to CHPPlant.
-We know that the group name of chpplant is 'chpplant and its id number (idn) is 0:
+We know that the group name of chpplant is 'chpplant and its id number (id) is 0:

        .. code:: python